gyulanemeth/bluefox.email/docs/projects/segments.md

 ![Screenshot of engagement-based segment conditions](./project-segments-engagement-conditions.webp)

 After that you will need to specify the number of days for the engagement condition.
-For example, if you choose "opened" and set it to 30 days, the segment will include contacts who have opened any of your campaigns in the last 30 days.
+For example, if you choose "opened" and set it to 30 days, the segment will include contacts who have opened any of your emails in the last 30 days.

 ![Screenshot of engagement-based segment days condition](./project-segments-engagement-days.webp)